jaydon2020/AGL-Documentation/docs/06_Component_Documentation/09_AGL_Demo_Control_Panel.md

 ### 1. Connect the Machines

-First, we need to connect the machines, i.e. the host machine (Running the control panel) and the target machine (running the AGL image) via LAN or a bridged network (QEMU or VM)
+First, we need to connect the machines, i.e. the host machine (Running the control panel) and the target machine (running the AGL image) via LAN or a bridged network (QEMU or VM).

-### 2. CAN interface (WIP)
+### 2. CAN interface

 To set up the CAN interface between the Host system and the target machine(s) we use [cannelloni](https://github.com/mguentner/cannelloni),